Spinach-Nettle Omelet with Onion Soubise

 - 1 cup heavy cream

-- 1 tablespoon finely grated pecorino Toscano cheese
+- 1 tablespoon finely grated Pecorino Toscano cheese, plus more for garnish

 - Pinch of freshly grated nutmeg